radeshmm/ganesha/README.txt

    Support for Non-Homogeneous Servers - storage/load is based proportionally on individual server storage capacity and allows clusters to be built of machines with mixed storage capacities.

-   Lists - built in synchronized support for storing lists of object ids as well as inserting sorted ids based on a given developer-defined metric.
+   Lists - built in synchronized support for storing lists of objects/ids as well as inserting sorted objects based on a given developer-defined metric.

    Object Locking/Synchronization- built in object locking and synchronization keeps data consistent and prevents data corruption.